avuori/pingdomClone/README.md

 Writes results to a local logfile.

 * name — logfile
-* file — Path to the log file
+* file — Path to the logfile

 #### Twilio backend